Image without caption

 Dynamic Interest Rebates (Subsidies)

-On a weekly basis, ~90% of earnings generated by the reserve from the previous week will be used to mint new dUSD.
-The newly minted dUSD will be distributed proportionally to dUSD borrowers on dLEND as rebates, based on the size of their loans and the duration they’ve remained outstanding.
-Users must claim their rebates manually, but dLOOP vaults can claim rebates automatically.
+On a weekly basis, at least 90% of earnings generated by the reserve from the previous week will be used to mint new dUSD.
+The newly minted dUSD will be distributed proportionally to dUSD borrowers on dLEND as rebates, based on the size of their outstanding debt.

 Outstanding Debt